djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 ### AI agent configuration

 24. Click on hamburger menu on top left and select “AI agent configuration” from menu.
+If you don't see  “AI agent configuration” in menu, try [this](# Common issues and troubleshoot steps)

 <img width="1000" alt="image" src="hands-on-lab-assets/image56.png">